 It’s important when you start lifting weights that you begin with a good foundation and proper practices to ensure that you are making the most of your gym sessions and setting yourself up for long-term success.
-The goal of a productive fitness regimen is to see improvements in our body composition (which will also incorporate nutrition fundamentals that will be provided in other blog posts and on my subscription site), health, strength, and long-term fitness sustainability.
+The goal of a productive fitness regimen is to see improvements in our body composition, health, strength, and long-term fitness sustainability.
 How many times have you jumped into a new hobby or job and realized quickly that you are in over your head with a boat load of content, information overload, and crash and burn before you even get started, let alone accomplish what you set out to achieve?

-Ideally, I’ll be able to help set you up for success in the gym by following a few fundamental training tips I’ve laid out on my site in the Training 101 series.
-After reading through some of the material or checking out more in-depth content on my Get Fit with Kerrin subscription site, we can then dive deep into all the juicy details about training and make some gains!
+Ideally, I’ll be able to help set you up for success in the gym by following a few fundamental training tips.
+Once we’ve explored the basics, we can then dive deep into all the juicy details about training and make some gains!

-So before you get into any of the training content on this site, I want to make sure that we go over a few things that are essential to getting the most out of your training.
+Before we get into specifics on training itself, I want to make sure that we go over a few things that are essential to getting the most out of your training.

 One of those things is a PROPER WARMUP